kyang2356/Database-Assignments/README.md

-# SQL
+# SQL / Neo4j

-SQL assignments
+SQL and Neo4j assignments from my Introduction to Databases course

-All SQL assignments are SQL laboratories that are derived from college coursework and are mine.
+All assignments are laboratories that are derived from college coursework and are mine.